 Best VPN to watch Copa America live online from anywhere

-My top recommendation is ExpressVPN.
-With servers in 94 countries, it gives you the most options to choose from.
+My top recommendation is NordVPN.
+With servers in 60 countries, it gives you a lot of options to choose from.
 All you have to do is sign up, download and install the app, run it, and select the server you want to connect to.
 After a few moments, you can easily and safely watch Copa America online from abroad.

 Once you’ve signed up, the process is simple: